Skip to Content

 Musical Chairs is a fun game that kids will love at any age.

 Set up chairs in a circle and have one less than the number of people playing.
-Turn the music on and walk around the chairs.
-Whenever the music stops, everyone races to find a chair.
+Play the music and have the children walk around the chairs.
+When the music stops, everyone rushes to find a chair.

 The person without a chair to sit on is out.
 This game involves listening to the music to hear when it stops.